Negronii/Rebellion/README.md

-    │   ├── extension                  #The CSV files containing data of our research experiments │   ├── java                       #The CSV files containing data of our model in model comparison experiments │   └── netlogo                    #The CSV files containing data of our model in model comparison experiments ├── inputData                      #The unprocessed output file from NetLogo └── src                            #The directory containing our source code ├── Agent.java
+    │   ├── extension                  #The CSV files containing data of our research experiments │   ├── java                       #The CSV files containing data of our model in model comparison experiments │   └── netlogo                    #The CSV files containing data of our model in model comparison experiments ├── inputData                      #The unprocessed output files from NetLogo └── src                            #The directory containing our source code ├── Agent.java
         ├── Cop.java